matias-kupfer/trivia-api/README.md

 # TRIVIA

-Trivia game made with react as frontend and node.js over express as backend.
+Trivia api made with react as frontend and node.js over express as backend.

 Api for the [TRIVIA](https://github.com/matiascfgm/react-trivia) repository.
 Made with React.